cmu-sei/foundry-docs/docs/cubespace-instructor/5-ins-museum.md

 ALTER USER webapp WITH PASSWORD 'new_password';
 ```

+Type and enter `exit` twice to return to the standard terminal prompt.

 The password can be changed to any value other than the current value which is: `password`

-If you receive any grading errors related to Postgres, you may need to restart the postresql service. `sudo systemctl restart postresql`
+Restart the postgresql service to avoid potential grading errors related to Postgres: `sudo systemctl restart postgresql`.

 ## Operator Terminal 3 (operator-terminal-3)